Percentage Off vs. Fixed Amount Discounts: Which Converts Better?

 Why Fixed Amounts Offer More Control

-Fixed discounts give you predictable margin impact:
+Fixed discounts give you predictable margin impact regardless of what the customer adds to their cart:

 - $20 off a $50 product = $20 cost (40% of revenue)